Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Competition flow

-The goal of the attack track is to develop an attack that significantly changes the output of a given model after a minor change of input.
-During regular phase, an attacker has full access to the model.
-The details about the GRU-based model to attack is provided in Appendix.

-During the tournament phase, she or he attacks the model with no knowledge about it.
-A participant alters a given sequence of financial transactions and targets the ROC AUC degradation of the model quality.
-Below we provide details on the given model, evaluation metrics, and restrictions that define an adversarial attack.

-\paragraph{Evaluation}
+In the attack track, the participants develop an attack that significantly changes the output of a given model $f(x)$ after a minor change of input $x$, where the input is a sequence of financial transactions and the output is the probability of positive label in default classification task.
+The attacked model is a gated recurrent unit (GRU)-based model~\cite{chung2014empirical,babaev2019rnn}, the details on it are in the Appendix~\ref{sec:base_model}.
+The organizer gives participants a set of sequences $X = \{x_i\}_{i = 1}^n$.
+Participants provide their version of attacked sequences $X' = \{x'_i\}_{i = 1}^n$ given a constraint of the number of changed events $c(x_i, x'_i) \leq c$.
+The goal is to decrease the model's ROC AUC for $X'$.

+During the pre-tournament phase, an attacker has full access to the initial model, making this phase a white-box scenario.
+During the tournament phase, the model is unknown to participants, as they attack models designed by others, making this phase a black-box scenario.

+\subsubsection{Evaluation}

-We developed a system for automatic evaluation of solutions.
-It starts with a sanity check that a solution satisfies change constraints.
-Then, the score is calculated as the difference in ROC AUC value between the model's predictions for the initial set of transactions and the adversarially altered set of transactions.
-To make conditions fairer, during the competition, participants can access the results only on one half of the test set (a public part), while the final ranking is identified via another half of the test set (a private part).
+Automatic evaluation starts with a sanity check to see if modified inputs satisfy change constraints.
+Then, the score is calculated as the difference in ROC AUC value between the model's predictions for the initial sample and the adversarially altered sample.
+To make conditions fairer, during the competition, participants observe the results only on one-half of the test set (a public part), while the final ranking is identified via another half of the test set (a private part).

-\paragraph{Restriction for participants' attacks}
+\subsubsection{Restriction for participants' attacks}

-In designing the attack, we imposed constraints to preserve the authenticity of a sequence, as banks often have models to detect and ignore fake transactions.
-Specifically, an attack changes up to 10 transactions per client.
-The permissible amounts are within minimum and maximum for the considered MCC.
-To avoid issues with boundary substitutions, we slightly reduced this interval with a coefficient $0.95$.
+We imposed constraints to preserve the authenticity of a sequence, as banks often have models to detect and ignore fake transactions.
+Specifically, an attack can change up to ten transactions per client.
+The permissible amounts for these transactions are within the minimum and maximum for the considered MCC.
+To avoid issues with boundary ambiguities, we reduced this interval with a coefficient of $0.95$.

-\paragraph{Baseline attack}
+\subsubsection{Baseline attack}

-As a baseline, we adopt a simple attack strategy.
-The model to attack produces confidence scores for each example.
-We identified two representative customers with top model scores for both classes.
-We take $10$ last transactions from the representative customers and add them to sequences for customers from opposite classes.